WeirauchLab/RELI/README.md

 for _Homo sapiens_ at build hg19; using a later "hg" build may invalidate this model.

-Please contact us via email (or [file an issue][ghi] against the public GitHub repository) for additional details, or if you need support for a different organism.
+If you need support for a different organism, please contact us via email for additional details (see "Feedback" section, below), or [file an issue][ghi] against the public GitHub repository.

 ## How to cite